ggjulio/iot_affluences/README.md

 I coded two scripts that does the same thing.
 One in shell and another one in python.
+Scripts are stored in `/usr/local/bin`
+The script is run by the root user's cronjob `sudo cronjob -l`

 ##### The shell version
 I find out that the objectif was pretty similar to a script, I have written a while ago as a beta tester for a new 42 cursus projet.